Skip to content

 Leakage Rate

-The amount of leakage to atmosphere, which is dictated by the plant’s leak rate objectives and/or regulatory requirements, must be controlled by the seal design chosen.
+The amount of leakage to the atmosphere, which is dictated by the plant’s leak rate objectives and regulatory requirements, must be controlled by the seal design chosen.
 All end-face mechanical seals operating effectively on high-speed applications allow a small amount of vapor to pass through the primary seal interface.
-Average leakage will be in the 1-cc-per-day range, which is within acceptable tolerances of most process fluids.
+Average leakage will be within the 1-cc-per-day range, within acceptable tolerances of most process fluids.

 Ultimately, safe sealing can only be met by specific configurations and designs that minimize or eliminate leakage rates to the required tolerances.